-On 5 February 1922, participants of the Non-cooperation movement clashed with police resulting in the deaths of about 22 policemen and 3 civilians at Chauri Chaura in the Gorakhpur District in the United Provinces (present-day Uttar Pradesh).
+On 4 February 1922, participants of the Non-cooperation movement clashed with police resulting in the deaths of about 22 policemen and 3 civilians at Chauri Chaura in the Gorakhpur district in the United Provinces (present-day Uttar Pradesh).

-- The Indian National Congress under the leadership of Mahatma Gandhi had launched the non-cooperation movement on 1st August 1920.
+- The Indian National Congress under the leadership of Mahatma Gandhi had launched the non-cooperation movement in September 1920.

 - This was supposed to be a peaceful and non-violent movement wherein people would relinquish their government jobs and titles, stop going to government schools and colleges, not serve in the army and also refuse to pay taxes as an extreme measure.